Avatar: The Last Airbender (comics): Plot

-Critical Reception
+Critical reception

 The graphic novel was generally well received by critics.
 Brenton Stewart of Comic Books Resources said that "after being usually relegated to the sidelines, Katara shines as the story's chief protagonist in a long-overdue starring role that's just one of several smart storytelling decisions."
 He went on to say, "Attachments to the original series aside, the comic is just an enjoyable and fun adventure showcasing Katara's strength and revealing more of the ever-more fascinating world of Avatar as we gain an insight into the life of pirates".

 Toph Beifong's Metalbending Academy

 Plot

-Released on February 17, 2021, Toph Beifong's Metalbending Academy is a standalone graphic novel set in the Avatar universe after the events of The Rift and before the events of Smoke and Shadow.
+Released on 17 February 2021, Toph Beifong's Metalbending Academy is a standalone graphic novel set in the Avatar universe after the events of The Rift and before the events of Smoke and Shadow.
 The graphic novel follows Toph as she settles into an easy life turning Earthbenders into Metalbenders after building up enough infrastructure for her metalbending academy.
 However, Toph finds the grind tedious, so her former students Penga, Ho Tun and the Dark One help carry her workload and when Sokka and Suki visit to invite Toph to a concert they hope the change may offer her excitement.

 Suki, Alone

-The third standalone and final graphic novel from the Avatar universe, Suki, Alone, was released on July 27, 2021.
-Originally, it was scheduled to be released on June 22, 2021.
+The third standalone graphic novel from the Avatar universe, Suki, Alone, was released on 27 July 2021.
+Originally, it was scheduled to be released on 22 June 2021.
 It follows the story of Suki, the Kyoshi Warrior somewhere between "Appa's Lost Days" and "The Boiling Rock".

+Plot

+Suki is captured by the Fire Nation and brought to the Boiling Rock, a grim prison in the middle of a dormant volcano.
+Separated from Team Avatar and her Kyoshi Warrior sisters, she decides to build her own community among other prisoners.
+But it's going to take more than an encouraging word to build trust among so many frightened people.
+Suki will need to draw on all her resources to do it, and even that might not be enough.

 Azula in the Spirit Temple

-During San Diego Comic-Con 2022, it was revealed that a new comic would be slated for the summer of 2023.
+During San Diego Comic-Con 2022, it was revealed that a new comic would be slated for the fall of 2023.
 Faith Erin Hicks will return to write with art by Peter Wartman.
-The story will be a standalone story following Azula.
+The story will be a standalone story following seventeen-year-old Princess Azula and her way to redemption due to a spirit who helps troubled humans who have traveled the wrong path.

+The Bounty Hunter and the Tea Brewer

+This book starts with where we left Uncle Iroh after the ending of the original series.
+Uncle Iroh has settled down at Ba Sing Se, toiling away in peace at his tea shop when he is paid a visit by June.
+June has some urgent Fire Nation business to take care of.